Epetaway/WebsiteRefine/replit.md

 # Overview

 This is a professional portfolio website for Earl Hickson Jr., a Senior Front-End Developer based in Parsippany, New Jersey.
 The application showcases case studies, blog posts, professional experience, and provides contact functionality.
-It also features a unique section for Brazilian Jiu-Jitsu lesson bookings, reflecting Earl's expertise as a BJJ black belt.
-The site is built with modern web technologies and follows accessibility standards (WCAG).
+It also features a unique section for Brazilian Jiu-Jitsu lesson bookings at /EarldKaiju, reflecting Earl's expertise as a BJJ black belt.
+The site includes automatic content fetching from social media (@earld.kaiju Instagram and @earldkaiju YouTube) and is built with modern web technologies following accessibility standards (WCAG).

 # User Preferences